ShortestPathLab/posthoc/docs/2-search-trace.md

 events:
   - { type: open, id: 1 }
   - { type: generate, id: 1 }
-  - { type: close, id: 1, message: Open and close events should be cleared }
+  - { type: close, id: 1, message: Open and generate events should be cleared }
 ```

 ### `$for`